 - Wear a face mask.
 If you cannot wear a mask or have difficulty wearing one, your family member should wear a mask when within 6-feet of you.
 (They will need to be mindful of avoiding cross-contamination when removing the mask.)

 - Cover your cough for the well-being of your family.

 - Clean "high touch" fixtures every day (doorknobs, bathroom surfaces).

 What is the treatment for COVID-19?

-Although investigational drug studies are currently underway in China, at present there are no antiviral medications approved in the U.S. to treat or prevent COVID-19.
+Although investigational drug studies are currently underway, at present there are no antiviral medications approved in the U.S. to treat or prevent COVID-19.
 Treatments that are currently used for patients who are diagnosed with COVID-19 are to help address symptoms such as fever or secondary bacterial pneumonia.

 It is important to rest and stay hydrated.
 Consult with your primary care provider about using over-the-counter pain reliever to reduce your fever.

 How can I protect myself from COVID-19, or other viruses?